 Where to Stay

-We stayed at the Rikka Inn while we were in Bangkok, which is right on Khao San Rd.
+We stayed at the Rikka Inn while we were in Bangkok, which is right on Khao San Road.
 It’s a more upscale establishment on the famous Bangkok backpacker street, and lives up to expectations.
-The main draw is the rooftop pool and bar, which is a blessing after walking around the dirty, sweaty streets of Bangkok all day, and is the perfect way to get out of the heat.
+The main draw is the rooftop pool and bar, which is a blessing after walking around the dirty, sweaty streets of Bangkok all day.
+It’s the perfect way to get out of the heat.
 Most rooms are set back from the main road, which allows you to sleep well even though the street is always noisy.
 The rooms are equipped with safes, mini fridges and AC.
 It is a little more expensive than your usual hostel, but after saving so much money seeing the floating market on your own, you deserve to splurge a little!
 You can book your stay at the Rikka Inn here.